-If you haven’t tried baking with chickpea flour yet, this chickpea flour banana bread is a delicious way to start.
-It’s grain-free, gluten-free, vegan, and easy to make.
-This nutritious banana bread is chock full of fiber, protein, and many essential vitamins and nutrients.
-It’s a filling and tasty make-ahead breakfast, snack, or dessert.
+This chickpea flour banana bread is grain free, gluten free, and vegan.
+It’s sweet, moist, filling, and delicious.
+This chickpea banana bread is loaded with fiber, protein, and essential vitamins and nutrients.
+It’s an easy, tasty, make-ahead breakfast, snack, or dessert.

-Chickpea flour (also known as garbanzo bean flour) is a nutritious grain-free, gluten-free flour alternative.
+Chickpea flour (also known as garbanzo bean flour) is a nutritious grain-free, gluten-free flour.
 It’s made from dried ground chickpeas.
 It adds a warm, earthy flavor and satisfying texture to baked goods.

 Chickpea flour can sometimes be tricky to find in grocery stores so I prefer to purchase it online.
 Or if you’ve got a food processor and spice grinder then you can easily make your own chickpea flour at home.